Are Alzheimer’s and sugar linked somehow? Read on to find out how excess sugar may increase your risk of dementia.

 Even if you’re actively trying to decrease your sugar consumption, beware — conventional food companies quietly add sugar to nearly every food, making it hard to buy even a jar of tomato sauce without added sweetness.

-At the same that this was occurring, Alzheimer’s rates have skyrocketed, as have obesity and the underlying metabolic syndrome.
-At first, this seemed to perhaps only be a coincidence.
-But as more time has passed, and the data continues to roll in, it seems more and more that this excess sugar could be a cause of Alzheimer’s disease.
-Since Alzheimer’s is the third leading cause of death in the United States, this is a very serious issue.
+At the same time, Alzheimer’s rates have been skyrocketing along with obesity and the underlying metabolic syndrome.
+This may seem like a coincidence, but data suggests there could be a link between excess sugar and Alzheimer’s disease (1).
+Since Alzheimer’s is the third leading cause of death in the United States, this is a very alarming issue.

-As Dr. Perlmutter outlined in his best-selling book Grain Brain, there are a wide variety of neurological issues which can be brought about, or are related to, the standard Western diet.
-And as Dr. Emily Deans from Harvard University recently wrote on, there is new evidence that a Western diet actually is related to smaller brain size.
+Dr. Perlmutter, author of the best-selling book Grain Brain, suggests there are a wide variety of neurological issues attributing to the standard Western diet.
+Additionally, Harvard University’s Dr. Emily Deans suggests new evidence pointing to correlations between the standard Western diet and smaller brain size (2).

-Terrifyingly, there is no cure for Alzheimer’s disease, though interestingly, a small UCLA study last year highlighted that part of the memory loss could be reversed—for the very first time in history.
+While there is no cure for Alzheimer’s disease, a small UCLA study recently revealed how partial memory loss could be reversed (3).
 How did researchers do this?
 By following a Paleo-like template.
-This was a landmark study, and the data continues to support the notion that a high-carb, and by nature, high-sugar diet may not be good at all when it comes to mental health.
+This landmark study and its supporting data continues to notion that a high-carb/ high-sugar diet may not be good for a a person’s mental health.

 And without mental health, what kind of health can we really have?

 One in ten people over age the age of 65 have Alzheimers—and those numbers are increasing.
 As the baby boomers age (the first generation with a high sugar diet for most of their life) the more Alzheimer’s disease grows.
 From a science perspective, Alzheimer’s is typically seen via problems with memory, judgment, and thinking.